Which Fulbright Scholarship/s am I eligible for?

 How do I apply for a Fulbright Scholarship?

 Please refer to the application instructions, available via the Australian Applicants page; the link to apply is within the application instructions PDF document.
-Please ensure you use this PDF each time you access the application portal as different award categories have different online application forms.
+These instructions are designed as a step by step guide to assist you through the application process.
+The application portal is used in over 160 countries, so not all sections are required.
 Watch the below webinar for a step-by-step guide to navigating this site.

 What are the opening and closing dates for applications?